inno-devops-labs/F23-core-course-labs/app_python/README.md

    python3 app.py
 2. Open your web browser and navigate to http://127.0.0.1:5000/ to view the current time in Moscow.

+## Unit Tests

+### Overview

+This project includes a suite of unit tests designed to validate the correctness and reliability of the codebase.
+Unit tests play a crucial role in maintaining code quality, preventing regressions, and ensuring the stability of the application.
+Follow the instructions below to run the tests locally and contribute to the ongoing development of robust and maintainable software.

+### How to Run

+1. cd app_python
+2. python3 -m unittets test_app.py

 ## Docker Container